Explaining Naturalism to Our Children

 We have already seen that anytime we want our children to understand the teachings of another worldview, the first thing we must do is expose the idol.
 What person or object has this worldview substituted for God?
 In naturalism, that idol is matter.

 The naturalistic worldview teaches that only the physical, or material, world is real.
-Naturalism claims that the spiritual, or metaphysical, realm is imaginary.
+Naturalism claims that the spiritual, or metaphysical, the realm is imaginary.
 While Christians believe the spiritual realm exists, we often have trouble detecting naturalism’s idol of matter.
-From childhood, we were taught that anything we learn through science regarding the physical realm is fact.
+From childhood, we were taught that anything we learn through science regarding the physical realm is a fact.
 While anything we learn about the spiritual realm is mere feeling or opinion.
 When we act as if the only things we can know as facts are physical things, we worship the idol of matter.

 Contrast the Idol with Reality

 Once we expose naturalism’s idol of matter, we need to help our children see how this idol contrasts what we find in reality.
 No one consistently lives as if only the physical world exists.
 Humans inherently know that certain non-physical principles are real.
 Take morality, for example.
 Morality is not physical.
 We cannot experiment on moral virtues in a laboratory.
 But we can know that certain actions are right, and certain actions are wrong.
 The idol of matter does not line up with what we find in reality.